qiskit-community/qiskit-experiments/docs/GUIDELINES.md

 ```

-### Experiment guides
+### Experiment manuals

-The main goal of `qiskit-experiment` experiment guides is to serve as user guides for
+The main goal of `qiskit-experiment` experiment manuals is to serve as user manuals for
 the various package components such as the characterization and calibration experiments.
 To this end, each guide should introduce the cover the main (if not all) use-cases of
 the documented functionality, including code examples and expected outputs.
 Another